codervignesh/Twitter-Bot/README.md

  * Then add the keys to the .env file
  * Run application.py file to run the bot

-Can also reply to any ones tweet that contains #joke #quote #geekjoke in it -> only for learning purpose if used twitter API key may be restricted for sending large number of replys
+Can also reply to any ones tweet that contains #joke #quote #geekjoke in it using "tweet_reply_all.py" file -> only for learning purpose if used twitter API key may be restricted for sending large number of replys